nealbarshes/nealbarshes.github.io/tutorials/index.md

 ---

-## The Disease Process and Interdisciplinary-Multidisciplinary Care
+## The disease process and interdisciplinary–multidisciplinary care

 Amputation prevention and limb salvage has been challenging because it requires interdisciplinary or multidisciplinary care.
 All health care providers should understand all these above-described components of limb salvage management -- even the components he/she is not directly providing.
 The system of care must be **cohesive** and coordinated for reliably-good outcomes.